 Your letter should be:

-- ✅ Include a sentence confirming that you understand how serious the credit problem was and intend never to get into that situation again.
+- Include a sentence confirming that you understand how serious the credit problem is and intend never to get into that situation again.

 To Whom It May Concern:

 I can confirm that in May 2021, I purchased a mobile phone through Telstra.
 One week later, the phone malfunctioned, and I returned it to the store.
 I asked for the plan to be cancelled.
 However, the staff did not cancel the plan, and the bills continue to be sent to me for a phone that was not in use.
 This case was escalated, and Telstra lodged a default on my credit file.

 I am currently pursuing this further with the Telecommunications Ombudsman.
 Evidence has been included for your reference.
 I am aware of the serious nature of a credit agreement and will ensure every effort is made to make payments on time for my home loan.
 Please do not hesitate to contact me on XXXX if you require further information.

 Chat with Hunter Galloway for further support about writing a letter to the bank.

 To make a successful application, you need to adhere to the bank’s guidelines for the letters; otherwise, the bank could decline your loan.

 It’s not uncommon to have issues with your business, and the bank might pick this up as a part of the application process.
 It could even be as simple as explaining that a current directorship you have is for a hobby business or something that is a side business and that you aren’t reliant on that income.